-Visitors to the site were able to engage with both the scientific and artistic aims of the project on a number of levels simultaneously, as they had a tangible, visual 'anchor' for the underlying ideas.
-Extending the reach of the original installation through public talks, the development of gallery presentations of new work, and the publication of a book has allowed Boundary|Time|Surface to be experienced in a number of different ways by much larger numbers of people since its ephemeral installation has provided multiple entry points for a wider audience to appreciate the geology and history of Green Point, and geology as a human endeavour.
+- scientific practice in a tangible way.
+Visitors to the site were able to engage with both the scientific and artistic aims of the 375 project on a number of levels simultaneously, as they had a tangible, visual 'anchor' for the underlying ideas.
+Extending the reach of the original installation through public talks, the development of gallery presentations of new work, and the publication of a book has allowed Boundary Time Surface to be experienced in a number of different ways by much larger numbers of people since its initial creation.
+Using a range of strategies to convey both scientific and socio-political concepts associated - with the original ephemeral installation has provided multiple entry points for a wider audience to appreciate the geology and 380 history of Green Point, and geology as a human endeavour.
 Further, the temporal quality of work derived from the original installation invites viewers to consider the different scales of time present in the original site, and by extension, provides an opportunity to contemplate the human concept of time in relation to our actions on the planet vis á vis the scale of geological time.
-Both the original installation and the work developed subsequent to that project allow audiences to explore the ways in which humans understood and acquired knowledge about this place, and how a particular world-view always informs a process of inquiry (Bachelard, 1994, p.212), even if it remains unacknowledged.
+Both the original installation and the work developed subsequent to that project allow audiences to explore the ways in

+- 385 which humans understood and acquired knowledge about this place, and how a particular world-view always informs a process of inquiry (Bachelard, 1994, p.212), even if it remains unacknowledged.
 Further, the exhibition environment, in particular, offered the opportunity for contemplative reflection, allowing viewers the physical and mental space to consider their own assumptions and those of others in relation to time and their role on the planet.
-The original work and the various methods of communicating the experience of its brief existence is an ongoing project to destabilize the fantasy that humans are somehow separate from the Earth (Boetzkes, 2010, p.18), its systems and timescale - and the notion that borders, boundaries, and other forms of territoriality are somehow permanent.
+The original work and the various methods of communicating the experience of its brief existence is an ongoing project to destabilize the fantasy that humans are somehow - 390 separate from the Earth (Boetzkes, 2010, p.18), its systems and timescale and the notion that borders, boundaries, and other forms of territoriality are somehow permanent.